 External Ids for HIST2H2BF Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 This structure consists of approximately 146 bp of DNA wrapped around a nucleosome, an octamer composed of pairs of each of the four core histones (H2A, H2B, H3, and H4).
 The chromatin fiber is further compacted through the interaction of a linker histone, H1, with the DNA between the nucleosomes to form higher order chromatin structures.
-This gene encodes a member of the histone H2B family and is found in a histone cluster on chromosome 1. [provided by RefSeq, Jan 2013]
+This gene encodes a replication-dependent histone that is a member of the histone H2B family and is found in a histone cluster on chromosome 1. [provided by RefSeq, Aug 2015]

 GeneCards Summary for HIST2H2BF Gene

-HIST2H2BF (Histone Cluster 2, H2bf) is a Protein Coding gene.
-Among its related pathways are RNA Polymerase I Promoter Opening and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include protein heterodimerization activity.
-An important paralog of this gene is HIST1H2BN.
+HIST2H2BF (Histone Cluster 2 H2B Family Member F) is a Protein Coding gene.
+Among its related pathways are Viral carcinogenesis and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
+An important paralog of this gene is HIST1H2BH.